ralienpp/ray/trip.md

 Try to imagine what it would look like when you observe the night sky and you see more than one moon!
 Hmmm, I am sure that would be a great view.
 Unfortunately, I don't think we can go to Jupiter's surface and look at the sky from there - the problem is that Jupiter is made almost entirely from `gases` (yes, that's a fancy way to say `cloud`), so there is *no surface to walk on*!
 So the only way to picture that is to imagine it, at least for now... because I can't think of another way.

 You must be surprised, right?
 No surface to walk on?
 Who would have thought?
 It is very strange, I agree.
+This also means that there are no craters on Jupiter, because there is no surface to hit.
+A falling rock would keep falling and falling, until it gets crushed by the weight of the clouds above it.

 Jupiter's colours are very beautiful, the clouds move very fast and they go in different directions, this makes it look like some kind of a cake with many layers that have a mind of their own.
 See this video that I found for you, I hope you'll like it.